grnet/synnefo/docs/quick-install-guide.rst

 To be able to view all web pages make sure you have accepted all certificates for domains:

-* synnefo.deploy.local
+* synnefo.live
-* accounts.synnefo.deploy.local
+* accounts.synnefo.live
-* cyclades.synnefo.deploy.local
+* cyclades.synnefo.live
-* pithos.synnefo.deploy.local
+* pithos.synnefo.live
-* cms.synnefo.deploy.local
+* cms.synnefo.live

 Using the installation